1985 Australian Open

 The 1985 Australian Open was a tennis tournament played on grass courts at the Kooyong Lawn Tennis Club in Melbourne in Victoria in Australia.
-It was the 74th edition of the Australian Open and was held from 25 November through 8 December 1985; the last to be held at this time of year, 17 days before Christmas Day 1985.
+It was the 74th edition of the Australian Open and was held from 25 November through 8 December 1985; the last to be held at this time of year.

 With the decision to hold the tournament in January in future, the next Australian Open would be the 1987 Open, held just over a year later.